jeffschwartz/linklist/readme.md

     var l = new Link('Some data you want to store in the link.
 All JavaScript types are supported.');

-##
+## Examples And Tests

-__Please see javascripts/examples.js for examples using the api.__
+Please see javascripts/examples.js for examples using the api.

-__Please see javascripts/test.js for testing the api as well as for benchmarking the api against JavaScript's built in Array.__
+Please see javascripts/test.js for testing the api as well as for benchmarking the api against JavaScript's built in Array

 ## What's New

-v0.0.2, released on 2012/06/28

-Added instance methods appendFrom and arrayFrom to LinkList.
+v0.0.2, released on 2012/06/28 - Added instance methods appendFrom and arrayFrom to LinkList.
 See above for details.

+## Copyright And License
+Copyright 2013 Jeffrey Schwartz

 LinkList is available for use under the [MIT software license.](https://github.com/jeffschwartz/linklist/blob/master/LICENSE)